 He has handled complex intracompany business disputes among directors, shareholders, partners and officers, including defense of derivative claims brought by shareholders against officers and directors.
 He has also represented companies in suits against former employees for theft of trade secrets, unfair competition, breaches of fiduciary duties, and outright fraud and embezzlement.

 In addition to his law practice, Hal is active in bar and community affairs.
 In 2013, he served as Chairman of the Wilmington Chamber of Commerce.
 He has also served as Chairman of both the Cape Fear Future Foundation and the Greater Wilmington Chamber Foundation.
-He currently serves as a member of the Board of Trustees of the University of North Carolina Wilmington.
+Since 2013, he has been a member of the Board of Trustees of the University of North Carolina Wilmington, and he currently serves as the Board’s Chairman.

 Hal attended the University of North Carolina at Chapel Hill as a John M. Morehead Scholar.
 While attending Wake Forest School of Law, Hal served on the Wake Forest Law Review as a Notes & Comments Editor, and also served as a member of the Moot Court board.